Bioaerosol: Community dispersal

 Bioaerosol transport and distribution is not consistent around the globe.
 While bioaerosols may travel thousands of kilometers before deposition, their ultimate distance of travel and direction is dependent on meteorological, physical, and chemical factors.
+The branch of biology that studies the dispersal of these particles is called Aerobiology.
 One study generated an airborne bacteria/fungi map of the United States from observational measurements, resulting community profiles of these bioaerosols were connected to soil pH, mean annual precipitation, net primary productivity, and mean annual temperature, among other factors.